engineernik/engineernik/content/post/project-2025/index.md

 ## Goals

 Be warned, this list is long.
-Nevertheless, I do not thing it is unreasonable.
+Nevertheless, I do not think it is unreasonable.
 I've set relatively low bars for all of them.

 If any of these interest you personally, reach out to me.
 Let's do them together.